Wyko/essential_deathworlders/content/books/good-training-champions-pt-i/2-tooth-claw.md

 Sometimes, the very best agents were the unwitting.

 Meanwhile, the Locayl examined the specimen before him.
-"That is rather…a lot of area to cover.
+"That is rather... a lot of area to cover.
 It will be expensive.
 Do you have the wherewithal?"

 "Yup!"
 Adam reached into his gym shorts and pulled out a credit card.
 Primitive by even the standards of modern Human payment systems, there was just something comforting in an encrypted physical token.
 The Locayl took it, ran a pre-authorization on the multi-terminal on the counter, then presented Adam with the estimate.
 The price caused him to raise a big, bushy eyebrow but he pressed his thumb to the reader and agreed.